google/styleguide/pyguide.md

     represented by big_table.
 Silly things may happen if other_silly_variable is not None.

-    Args:
-        big_table: An open Bigtable Table instance.
+    :param big_table: An open Bigtable Table instance.
-        keys: A sequence of strings representing the key of each table row to fetch.
+    :param keys: A sequence of strings representing the key of each table row to fetch.
-        other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.
+    :param other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.

-    Returns:
-        A dict mapping keys to the corresponding table row data fetched.
+    :return: A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
 For
     example:

     {'Serak': ('Rigel VII', 'Preparer'),
      'Zim': ('Irk', 'Invader'),
      'Lrrr': ('Omicron Persei 8', 'Emperor')}

     If a key from the keys argument is missing from the dictionary, then that row was not found in the table.

-    Raises:
-        IOError: An error occurred accessing the bigtable.Table object.
+    :raises IOError: An error occurred accessing the bigtable.Table object.
     """
 ```